structured-query-language/structured-query-language.github.io/using-transform-function-in-snowflake-to-extract-values-from-a-json-array.md

-# Using TRANSFORM function in Snowflake to extract values from a json array
+# Using TRANSFORM function in Snowflake to extract values from a JSON array

 TRANSFORM function in Snowflake can be used for advanced array transformations.
 You can apply a function or lambda expression to each element in an array and return a new array with the transformed values.
 Here's the basic syntax: